SecureIdentityAlliance/osia/src/doc/functional/_pr.rst

     :param str personID1: The ID of the person that will receive new identities
     :param str personID2: The ID of the person that will give its identities.
 It will be deleted if the move of all identities is successful.
     :param str transactionID: A free text used to track the system activities related to the same transaction.
-    :param dict options: the processing options.
-Supported options are ``priority``.
     :return: a status indicating success or error.

 ----------